priyanshumaitra/priyanshumaitra/README.md

 <!-- - 👯 I’m looking to collaborate on **MedEase** -->

-- 🧑‍🎓 Currently pursuing Bachelor of Engineering in Information Technoloy
+- 🧑‍🎓 Currently pursuing Bachelor of Engineering from Jadavpur University

 - 📫 Reach me at **priyanshumaitra@gmail.com**